 Second Degree Murder

-Voluntary manslaughter occurs when someone kills someone else in the the instant without planning or thinking about it.
+Voluntary manslaughter occurs when someone kills someone else in the instant without planning or thinking about it.
 It can occur when someone is angered or is triggered in self-defense.
-Manslaughter can occur when someone is a victim of a mistake while performing a crime, or when engaging in reckless behavior.
+Manslaughter can occur when someone is a victim of a mistake while performing a crime, or when engaging in Reckless Behavior.

-There are some important distinctions between first and second-degree assassination.
+What is the difference between first and second degree murder?
 First-degree murders are always premeditated, while second-degree killing isn’t.
-First-degree murderers also commit crimes with the intent to kill and kill, while second-degree murder could not be.
-Additionally first-degree murderers are susceptible to the harshest penalties for murder of second degree.
+First-degree murderers also commit crimes with the intent to kill and kill, while second-degree murder cannot.
+Additionally, first-degree murderers are susceptible to the harshest penalties for murder of second-degree.

 The most famous first-degree murders include murders and assassinations of President Abraham Lincoln and Archduke Franz Ferdinand.
 Second-degree murders are typically not as well-known, but they’re equally grave and tragic.
 One prime example is the death of Trayvon Martin, which triggered nationwide protests and a debate across the nation about race relations.